hitchtest/hitch/docs/faq/when_should_i_use_a_unit_test_and_when_should_i_use_an_integration_test.rst

 functions that calculate pricing) and integrational code (e.g. code for storing/retrieving data in the database) are thoroughly mixed up and cannot easily be separated.

-This is an example of :doc:`/glossary/tight_coupling`.
+This is an example of tight :doc:`/glossary/coupling`.

 In such cases, unit tests are of very limited value as well - at least initially.